A downloadable game for Windows, Linux, and Android

 Thank you for your interest in the Jumpvalley project!
 Here's some info on what you could do with a copy of the Jumpvalley repository on your system, the software you'll need for working with the repository, and how to play-test the repository.

-• experiment with making a 3D platformer level using Jumpvalley and Godot (please note that the behavior of Jumpvalley is still subject to change; levels may break across updates until Jumpvalley has reached at least version 1.0.0).
+• Experiment with making a 3D platformer level using Jumpvalley and Godot (please note that the behavior of Jumpvalley is still subject to change; levels may break across updates until Jumpvalley has reached at least version 1.0.0).

-• contribute to the Jumpvalley project
+• Contribute to the Jumpvalley project.

 Prerequisites